 International tourist arrivals have doubled since 2000 to a staggering 1.2 billion in 2016, with many European destinations being the recipients of the increase.
 Barcelona, Cinque Terre, and Venice have all been commonly cited as top destinations where overtourism exists, meaning a large influx of tourists during a concentrated period, often in the high season (June through August for European destinations).
 This swell of tourists inundates popular destinations, strains infrastructure and drives up prices, which severely impact the local population.

 Cities themselves are trying to tackle the issue, with Barcelona and Cinque Terre approving laws in 2017 restricting the number of tourists visiting the city.
 Barcelona did this by freezing the building of new hotels and placing limits on the number of hotel beds available in the city.
-This comes as no surprise as residents of Barcelona in particular have been complaining about the influx of tourists for years.
+This comes as no surprise as residents of Barcelona, in particular, have been complaining about the influx of tourists for years.

 Officials in the city of Venice have been quick to respond and recently announced that large cruise ships are no longer allowed to dock near the city.
-Cruise ships were seen as major contributors to overtourism of the city as they would bring hundreds, if not thousands of camera-wielding tourists to flood the city’s squares and canals.
+Cruise ships were seen as major contributors to overtourism of the city as they would bring hundreds if not thousands of camera-wielding tourists to flood the city’s squares and canals.

-Overtourism can be a result of a destination becoming popular overnight-think Iceland.
+Overtourism can result from a destination becoming popular overnight-think Iceland.
 How many of your friends have traveled to Iceland or are planning to in the coming year?
 Chances are you know at least one person.
 This means the cost of accommodation has become more expensive, the roads more crowded, and major sites inundated with tourists.
 While this may benefit Iceland financially, it causes a strain on the infrastructure, impacting housing prices as many people look to purchase second homes to turn into Airbnbs.

 What Can be Done to Combat Overtourism

 Tourism will continue to play a central role in the economies of cities like Venice and Barcelona so plans to reduce overall tourist numbers will only go so far.
-However, there are ways which travelers themselves can contribute to reducing overtourism to destinations, while continuing to have an impactful visit.
+However, there are ways which travelers themselves can contribute to reducing overtourism to destinations while continuing to have an impactful visit.

 1. Travel in the low or shoulder seasons

 The shoulder season is the months before and after the high season.
-For instance, traveling to Europe between June and August is extremely popular (high season), but if you travel to Europe April through May and September through November (the shoulder season) then you will find flights and accommodation on average cheaper than in the high season.
-This will translate into less tourists and more savings for you.
+For instance, traveling to Europe between June and August is popular (high season), but if you travel to Europe April through May and September through November (the shoulder season) then you will find flights and accommodation on average cheaper than in the high season.
+This will translate into fewer tourists and more savings for you.